B180248ME/Kafka-streaming-data-analysis/README.md

 - Connected to EC2 instance through SSH to run the kafka server and zoo-keeper
 - Streaming data is created by producer and received by consumer
 - Consumer writes the data to AWS S3 instance
-- Crawler is created in AWS Glue to traverse all the data and use to query in AWS Athena
+- Crawler is created in AWS Glue to traverse all the data in S3 bucket and use to query in AWS Athena

 ## Architecture
 <img src="Architecture.jpg">